-The KASTA State Solo Competition seeks to recognize exceptional talent in our state at two levels: the JR division (applicants must be enrolled in a K-12 school program) and the SR division (applicants must be enrolled in a college/university at any level, undergraduate or graduate).
+The KASTA State Solo Competition seeks to recognize exceptional talent in our state at three levels: the Preparatory Division (Grades 8 and below) JR division (Grades 9-12) and the SR division (applicants must be enrolled in a college/university at any level, undergraduate or graduate and be 29 years old or younger).

-One JR and one SR division winner will be selected.
-Both winners will be required to perform on Friday, February 23, 2018 at noon at the annual KASTA awards luncheon at KMEA at Century II with piano accompaniment, if applicable.
+One Preparatory, one JR, and one SR division winner will be selected.
+All first place winners will be required to perform on Friday, February 22, 2019 at noon at the annual KASTA awards luncheon at KMEA at Century II with piano accompaniment, if applicable.
 The accompanist used at the competition must be the accompanist used for the winner’s recital.
-The JR division winner will be awarded a $300 prize and the SR division winner will be awarded a $500 prize from KASTA.
-In addition, for the first time, there will be a 2nd place winner announced for each division ($75 prize for each), and a 3rd place winner announced for each division ($50 prize for each).
+The Preparatory division winner will be awarded a $75 prize, the JR division winner will be awarded a $300 prize and the SR division winner will be awarded a $500 prize from KASTA.
+In addition, there will be a 2nd place winner announced for each division ($25, preparatory division, $75 JR and SR divisions).

-2. Past state solo competition first place winners are not eligible to apply.
+2. Past state solo competition prize winners are not eligible to apply.

 3. REPERTOIRE REQUIREMENTS – All applicants are expected to memorize their music, regardless of the division, with the following exceptions: